bumi/bundler-thankyou/README.md

 # Bundler::Thankyou
-## lightning donation system for rubygems (and other package managers)
+## Lightning donation system for rubygems (and other package managers)

 ### How does it work?

-bundler-thankyou analyzes a project's [gem](https://rubygems.org/) dependencies, extracts recipient information directly from the gemspecs and sends donations through the [lightning network](http://lightning.network/).
+bundler-thankyou analyzes a project's [gem](https://rubygems.org/) dependencies, extracts recipient information from the gemspecs and sends donations through the Bitcoin [lightning network](http://lightning.network/).

 No additional central directory/service or signup is needed.